chisu-design/chisuvisuals.github.io/source/_posts/continuum.md

 - 'https://player.vimeo.com/video/225598510'

 ---
 Continuum is a Virtual Reality exploration game.
+It was selected for SVA Premieres festival and showcased at Linwood Dunn Theatre at the Academy of Motion Picture Arts & Sciences in LA and SVA Chelsea Gallery in NY.

 The game is deveoped for HTC Vive using Unreal Engine.